Architectural Engineering

 Student in lab

-Study Architectural Engineering at UW
+Study architectural engineering at UW

 There are no soaring works of architecture without architectural engineers.
-As the partner discipline to architecture, architectural engineering informs great design by helping to create buildings that not only enhance our lives esthetically but also through comfort, sustainability, material use and sound construction.
+As the partner discipline to architecture, architectural engineering informs great design by helping to create buildings that not only enhance our lives aesthetically but also through comfort, sustainability, material use and sound construction.

 The University of Wyoming master’s in architectural engineering is a research-based program that will prepare you for advanced practice in this compelling field as well as further graduate study.